Being a teenager isn’t easy.

 Which is why music therapy is so useful when used in young adult counseling.

-Counselors who use this technique encourage their clients (teen) to pick songs that they feel relates to their current situation.
+Counselors who use this technique encourage their clients (teens) to pick songs that they feel relates to their current situation.
 The counselor and the teen then listen to the songs together, with the therapist requiring the adolescent to pick out lyrics that have the most significant impact.

 Through the use of songs, a counselor can get a more in-depth insight into the issues that affect the teenager; thus, direct the conversation from there.